puyuan/photodedup/README.md

 List duplicate photos

-`photodedup.py -d /path/to/photos`
+`photodedup.py  /path/to/photos`

 List unique photos

 `photodedup.py -u /path/to/photos`

-Add -c to query from cache instead of disk
+By default, each time we will scan the source directory.
+If you want to use results from the previous scan, add -c to query from cache instead of disk

-`photodedup.py -dc  /path/to/photos`
+`photodedup.py -c  /path/to/photos`

 `photodedup.py -uc /path/to/photos`

+## Changelog
+v0.2 - 2017-10-02

+- Reimplement fileindex using sets
+- Support only python 3 for now
+- Remove -d flags, defaults lists duplicates
+- Begin publishing packages to pypi

+## TODO
+- support python 2